TheParadoxBox/NeuBox/README.md

 ## Dependencies

-Most of the dependencies are listed in [package.json](package.json), although I'd like to note that BeepBox also has an indirect, optional dependency on [lamejs](https://www.npmjs.com/package/lamejs) via [jsdelivr](https://www.jsdelivr.com/) for exporting .mp3 files.
+Most of the dependencies are listed in [package.json](package.json), although I'd like to note that NeuBox also has an indirect, optional dependency on [lamejs](https://www.npmjs.com/package/lamejs) via [jsdelivr](https://www.jsdelivr.com/) for exporting .mp3 files.
 If the user attempts to export an .mp3 file, BeepBox will direct the browser to download